-Born in Tel Aviv, Nimrod grew up in Paris where he started his musical education at the age of 3.
-In 1984 he became a Laureat of the Cziffra Foundation and subsequently moved to London in 1986 to pursue his studies as a violinist with Itzhak Rashkovsky at the Royal College of Music.
-He was then awarded the highest scholarship from the Leverhulme Trust to study composition with Paul Patterson at the Royal Academy of Music where he is now listed amongst the alumni as an illustrious past student.
+In 1984 he won the competition of the Cziffra Foundation, and moved to London in 1986, to pursue his studies as a violinist with Itzhak Rashkovsky at the Royal College of Music.
+He was then awarded the highest scholarship from the Leverhulme Trust to study composition at the Royal Academy of Music (where he is now an Associate).

 Every composer needs artists to perform their music.
 One of the most important for Borenstein has been Vladimir Ashkenazy, who took an interest early on.
 A first opportunity to work together arose when Ashkenazy conducted the Philharmonia Orchestra for a performance of The Big Bang and Creation of the Universe to great acclaim.
 This was quickly followed by a Philharmonia premiere, again with Ashkenazy, If you will it, it is no dream.
 The collaboration has continued, including in 2017 the release on the Chandos label of a major album conducted by Ashkenazy, entirely devoted to Borenstein’s music.
 That recording was highly successful and was named BBC Music Magazine 'Choice'.

 Borenstein’s music continues to rise in popularity.
 His ballet score, Suspended, has received more than 150 performances (from the Edinburgh International Festival to the Taipei Arts Festival) since its premiere in January 2015 at the Royal Opera House, Covent Garden.
 The score was the launch-recording of the Berlin-based Solaire label.